 We want to give some love to the soon-to-be-Big-Ten schools that vindicated themselves well this week:

 Maryland (4-0) 37, West Virginia 0

-West Virginia was the bettors’ favorite despite being a slight underdog, yet the Maryland defense secured the Terrapins' first shutout since 2008.
+In a rather surprising performance, the Maryland defense secured the Terrapins' first shutout since 2008.

 And saving the best for last: